bszeti/camel-springboot/camel-rest-complex/README.md

 - By default the client makes asyncronous calls executing the request in another thread.
 If this is not needed because the caller thread has to wait for the response (InOut), enable *synchronous=true*.
 For async the CXF client uses a ThreadPoolExecutor with 5-25 *default-workqueue* threads and 256 max queue size with Abort policy (see [AutomaticWorkQueueImpl](https://cxf.apache.org/javadoc/latest/org/apache/cxf/workqueue/AutomaticWorkQueueImpl.html))
 - By default Java HttpURLConnection is used to make connections.
 It uses keep-alive for HTTP connections automatically.
 - Apache HttpAsynClient can be used with CXF by adding [*cxf-rt-transports-http-hc*](http://cxf.apache.org/docs/asynchronous-client-http-transport.html), but it's used only for async reuests by default and adds an extra layer of threads to the call stack which doesn't sound ok.
-See application-context.xml how to enable it if it's still needed.
+See application-context.xml how to enable it also for synchronous requests if it's still needed.

+### EhCache
+EhCache 3 config xml can be added and referenced in Camel Ehcache endpoint
+- If key and value type other than *Object* is set in the ehcache config, it must be added to all Camel endpoints too.

+### Logging with MDC
+MDC logging can be enabled in a CamelContextConfiguration and then %X{camel...} expressions can be used in slf4j log pattern.

+To customize what is put in the MDC context, implement a custom UnitOfWork.
+Also a custom UnitOfWorkFactory bean must be instantiated which is automatically used by the Camel context.
+See CustomMDCBreadCrumbIdUnitOfWork.java where camel.breadcrumbId is overwritten with a received correlation header that defaults to a UUID.
+Factory bean is in Application.java.

+Slf4j also supports automatic regexp replace (e.g. to hide sensitive fields), see pattern is logback.xml (also works of course in SpringBoot property logging.pattern).